andrewclink/active_record-listener/README.md

 end
 ```

+*Please note that a new thread will be created to listen on the PG connection*.
+Your listen block will be called from this thread.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.